-The Central Plains Water Enhancement Scheme is an irrigation scheme in Selwyn District, Canterbury with the capacity to irrigate 63,000 hectares of farmland between the Rakaia and Waimakariri Rivers.
+The Central Plains Water Enhancement Scheme (CPWES) is an irrigation scheme in Selwyn District, Canterbury with the capacity to irrigate 63,000 hectares of farmland between the Rakaia and Waimakariri Rivers.
 The Scheme was constructed in three stages between 2014 and 2018.
-Operated by Central Plains Water Ltd (CPWL), it is the largest irrigation scheme in the South Island with an estimated value of $422M and is owned by a cooperative of 380 farmer shareholders.
+Operated by Central Plains Water Ltd (CPWL), it is the largest irrigation scheme in the South Island with an estimated value of $446M, is owned by 401 farmer shareholders and operates on co-operative principles.
 Shareholders include dairy, cropping and beef and sheep farmers.
 Every farmer maintains commitment to a farm environment plan regime.

 In April 2003 the Central Plains Water Trust (CPWT) was established to replace the Steering Committee and progress the project.